Work/Life/Wellness Resources for Postdocs

 Harvard's Employee Assistance Program

-- Harvard has contracted with the nationally recognized Wellness Corporation (known within the University as Harvard's EAP) to connect faculty and staff with a rich network of resources that can help employees manage the competing demands of work and life.
+- Harvard has contracted with the nationally recognized KGA to connect postdocs with a rich network of resources that can help employees manage the competing demands of work and life.
 Meanwhile, Harvard still provides extensive services internally.
 Visit HARVie to learn about Harvard's Office of Work/Life Resources, and how to access additional services at Harvard.